twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 - `<canvas id="twr_iocanvas">` will be used to create a `twrConsoleTerminal` as `stdio`.
 - `<canvas id="twr_d2dcanvas">` will be used to create a `twrConsoleCanvas` as `std2d` -- the default 2D drawing surface.
 See [2D drawing APIs.](../api/api-c-d2d.md)

-If neither of the above `<div>` or `<canvas>` is defined in your HTML, and if you have not set `stdio` via the `io` or `stdio` module option, then `stdout` is sent to the debug console in your browser.
+If neither of the above `<div>` or `<canvas>` is defined in your HTML, and if you [have not set `stdio` via the `io` or `stdio` module options](#multiple-consoles-with-names), then `stdout` is sent to the debug console in your browser.
 And `stdin` is not available.

+## Console Classes
+Consoles are implemented in TypeScript and run in the JavaScript main thread.
+This allows consoles to be shared by multiple wasm modules.

+For simple cases, when you use the tag shortcuts, you won't need to use these console classes directly.
+For more bespoke cases, they will come in handy.
+For details on console classes, see the [TypeScript/JavaScript API reference](../api/api-typescript.md#console-classes)

+These conosle classes are available in twr-wasm:

+- [`twrConsoleDiv`](../api/api-typescript.md#class-twrconsolediv) streams character input and output to a div tag
+- [`twrConsoleTerminal`](../api/api-typescript.md#class-twrconsoleterminal) provides streaming or addressable character input and output using a canvas tag.
+- [`twrConsoleDebug`](../api/api-typescript.md#class-twrconsoledebug) streamings characters to the browser debug console.
+- [`twrConsoleCanvas`](../api/api-typescript.md#class-twrconsolecanvas) creates a 2D drawing surface that the Canvas compatible [2d drawing APIs](../api/api-c-d2d.md) can be used with.

 ## Multiple Consoles with Names
 When you instantiate a class `twrWasmModule` or `twrWasmModuleAsync`, you can pass it the module option `io` -- a javascript object containing name-console attributes.
 Your C/C++ code can then retrieve a console by name.
-This is described in more detail in the Console Class section of the [TypeScript/JavaScript API Reference.](../api/api-typescript.md)
+This is described in more detail the [TypeScript/JavaScript API Reference.](../api/api-typescript.md#io-option-multiple-consoles-with-names)

 Also see the [multi-io example](../examples/examples-multi-io.md).

 ## Setting stdio and stderr
 `stdio` can be defined automatically if you use a Tag Shortcut. `stderr` streams to the browser's debug console by default.
-Both can be set to a specific console with the module `io` option.
+Both can be set to a specific console [with the module `io` option.](../api/api-typescript.md#io-option-multiple-consoles-with-names)

 For example, either of these will set `stdio` to a streaming `div` console: